kyma-incubator/hack-showcase/README.md

 ## Usage

-Showcase covers user story described in the [`project concept`](https://github.com/kyma-incubator/hack-showcase/blob/master/docs/concept.md#reacting-to-prissue-comments) - it labels issues on GitHub that may be offensive and sends notification to Slack about it.
-However, considering the fact that connectors provide a way to communicate with external applications, there are lots of possible use cases.
-Using the connector is as simple as deploying a new Lambda in Kyma - check corresponding [serverless documentation](https://kyma-project.io/docs/components/serverless) to find out more.
+This showcase covers the user story described in the project [concept](https://github.com/kyma-incubator/hack-showcase/blob/master/docs/concept.md#reacting-to-prissue-comments).
+It labels issues on GitHub that may be offensive and sends notifications to Slack about it.
+However, considering the fact that the Connectors provide a way to communicate with external applications, there are many possible use cases.
+Using the Connectors is as simple as deploying a new lambda function in Kyma.
+Check the corresponding [serverless documentation](https://kyma-project.io/docs/components/serverless) to find out more.

 Diagram below shows how components interact with each other in our scenario.